-Smart metering performs metering and exchanging metering information between smart meters and utility companies.
-Various technologies for metering and exchanging metering information have been implemented.
-Power line communication has been used as means for delivering the electricity, gas and water measurements to the utility providers.
-In addition, messaging over GSM network has been utilized for automatic meter reading system.
+Smart metering performs metering and exchanging meter information between smart meters and utility companies.
+Various technologies for metering and exchanging meter information have been implemented.
+Power line communication has been used as means for delivering electricity power to consumers and transmitting gas and water measurements to the utility providers.
+In addition, messaging over GSM network, for example, has been utilized for an automatic meter reading system.

-Sensor network technologies can be used for metering and collecting information, and communication networks can be used for exchanging the information.
-Figure 1 depicts an overall diagram of smart metering systems.
-The metering information, obtained from home appliances by sensor nodes including communication interfaces in smart home, are collected and delivered to operators of utility companies.
+Sensor network technologies may be used for metering and collecting information of utility usages, and communication networks can be used for exchanging the information.
+Figure 2 depicts an overall diagram of smart metering systems.
+The meter information, obtained from home appliances by sensor nodes is collected and delivered to operators of utility companies.

 The operators manage the collected information and inform consumers of variable pricing information or enforced load control messages.
-Such operators’ action leads to consumers’ responses to reduce energy consumption.
+Such operators’ action may lead to consumers’ reducing energy consumption.